 More research is needed, both in hospital settings and among people outside of the hospital.

 A study found that abdominal massage was effective in treating some symptoms of excess fluid (common in people being treated for cancer) that accumulates in the abdominal cavity.

 In this study, people who had a 15-minute abdominal massage twice a day for three days had lower levels of perceived abdominal bloating.
 Depression, anxiety, and well-being levels also improved.

 Abdominal massage did not have an effect on their other symptoms, including pain, nausea, and tiredness.

 Alleviate menstrual pain

-A 2005 study found that abdominal massage was very effective in relieving menstrual pain and cramping.
+A found that abdominal massage was very effective in relieving menstrual pain and cramping.
 Women who had a five-minute massage daily for six days before menstruation had significantly lower levels of pain and cramping compared to women who had no treatment.

 This was a small-scale study of only 85 women, however.
 More research is needed to support the use of abdominal massage for the treatment of menstrual pain.

 Incorporating essential oils into an abdominal massage may provide more benefits than a massage alone.
 Using essential oils may help to reduce friction and enhance your olfactory senses during a massage.
 They may also help to reduce menstrual pain and bleeding.